beccajonas/cribbage/README.md

    - `computer_discard(p)`: Allows the computer to discard cards to the crib.

 ## Unit Testing
-`test_scoring`: Ensures the correctness of the scoring functionality with unit tests.
+`test_scoring.py`: Ensures the correctness of the scoring functionality with unit tests.

 ## How to Play
 1. Follow the on-screen instructions to fill the crib with discarded cards.